Internships

 Every internship must be covered by a tripartite agreement in three original copies.

-Internship agreements must be signed before the internship begins (no retroactive agreements will be permitted).
+Internship agreements must be signed before the start of the internship (no retroactive agreements will be permitted).

-The consecutive placement of interns, under different internship agreements, to perform internships in the same position at a host institution is permitted only after a waiting period equal to one-third of the duration of the previous internship has elapsed.
+The successive placement of interns, under different internship agreements, to complete internships in the same position at a host institution is permitted only after a waiting period equal to one-third of the duration of the previous internship has elapsed.

 The duration of any internship(s) completed by the same intern at the same company may not exceed six months per academic year (i.e., 924 hours of actual attendance).

-For specific health insurance plans, please contact the Registrar’s Office directly.
+Special health insurance provisions: Please contact the Registrar’s Office directly.

-Agreements are entered on the UM portal (ENT) in accordance with the procedures adopted by the internship management center to which you are assigned: “internships-employment” section under the “tools” tab
+.
+Agreements are entered on the UM portal (ENT) according to the procedures adopted by the internship management center to which you are assigned: “internships and employment” section under the “tools” tab

-For information on the procedure to follow and the documents to provide:
+.
+For information on the procedure and required documents:

-mandatory to have your agreement verified by your academic office before printing and signing it.
+.
+It isrequired to have your agreement verified by your academic affairs office before printing and signing it.

 Deadlines: